-Prerequisites: PHE 102H, PHE 202H Exclusion: PHE 303H

-Note: Recommended for B.KIN. students Three lecture hours per week.
+Prerequisites: PHE 102H, PHE 202H Exclusions: PHE 303H, PHE 402H Note: Recommended for B.KIN. students

-PHE 319H Issues in Biomechanics
+❖ PHE 319H Issues in Biomechanics

 This course will involve an in-depth analysis of the biomechanics of one or more common physical activities (e.g., walking, running, jumping, throwing, cycling, or swimming).
 Some material will be presented in lectures by the instructor, while students will do research and present in seminars to the class on other aspects of the topic(s).
 Some laboratory experience will be part of this course.
-Prerequisite: PHE 209H